Updated May 24, 2023

 select p_name,price from product where price< ALL(select avg(price) avg_price from product group by id) order by price;

-Above output the products whose price is lesser than the average price of products for all brands.
+The above output is the products whose price is lower than average for all brands.

 Likewise, we can apply ALL operators with many other comparison operators like equal to (=), greater than or equal (>=), less than or equal to (<=), and not equal (!=).